-Laurie Gunter Mantz, founder and CEO of Dementia Training for Life, LLC is a Registered/Licensed Occupational Therapist, Educator, and Certified Dementia Care Practitioner, Trainer, Care Manager, and First Responder trainer.
+Laurie Gunter Mantz, founder and CEO of Dementia Training for Life, is a Registered/Licensed Occupational Therapist, Educator, and Certified Dementia Care Practitioner, Trainer, Care Manager, Support Group Facilitator, and a

-She is also a family member; both of her grandmothers died from complications due to dementia.
+She is also a family member; both of her grandmothers died from complications due to neurodegenerative diseases,

 Laurie is an advocate for the rights of both the individuals diagnosed and their care partners.